jamesplease/materialish/docs/src/components/readmes/button-readme.md

 | children  |               | No       | The contents that are rendered                |
 | ripple    | true          | No       | Whether or not to display the "ripple" effect |
 | flat      | false         | No       | Whether or not to render as a "flat" button   |

+## Tips

+* The Button is useful for X, Y, Z
+* Maybe consider not using the button for A, B, C